cmugpi/learn-git/src/pres.md

 ## Some questions

-- I swear, this was working just a few minutes ago.
+- This was working just a few minutes ago.
 What did I change to break it?
 - I'm working on a side project with my friend, but I hate having to email our code back and forth.
 How can I avoid this?
 - When did I implement this?